 Here, we have no facts about Carl's past, but we do have the fact that HFS expressly forbade Carl from making product recommendations to customers.
 This explicit prohibition may indicate that HFS knew something about Carl and his propensities, even before he started to work for HFS.
 Indeed, discovery may reveal that Carl's employment was predicated on an understanding that he would not make product recommendations.
 Hence, if Betty/Fran can show that HFS knew about Carl's proclivity for making spurious recommendations and also knew that Carl could not help himself from making such recommendations, B/F may be able to show that HFS was negligent in hiring Carl; that is, a reasonable employer in HFS's position would not have hired Carl.
-HFS could counter that, even if it knew of Carl's proclivity for making bad recommendations and thereby took the necessary steps that any reasonable store would take to eliminate harm from such a hiring.
+HFS could counter that, even if it knew of Carl's proclivity for making bad recommendations when it hired Carl, it explicitly and unequivocally forbade Carl from making recommendations and thereby took the necessary steps that any reasonable store would take to eliminate harm from such a hiring.